1982 – OPBAT – Operation Bahamas Turks and Caicos; a Cooperative Drug Interdiction Operation Initiated

 The Bahamas, a sparsely settled group of islands extending from a point seventy miles off the east coast of Florida to just northwest of Haiti, gained independence from the United Kingdom in 1973.

 Carlos Lehder, one of the kingpins of the Medellin Drug Cartel, arrived there in 1978 and started buying up property at Norman Cay.
 By 1980 he controlled the entire Island.
 The Bahamas became a trans-shipment point for both Marijuana and Cocaine.
 Cocaine was not yet on the DEA radar screen and the Carter Administration saw no health hazard associated with it.
 Lehder’s plan was to revolutionize the cocaine trade.
 Previously drug dealers relied on human “mules” to smuggle the drugs on regular commercial flights.
 Utilizing Norman Cay for a trans-shipment point much greater quantities could be transported with far less risk of interception.
 Lehder built a 3,300 foot runway protected by radar and armed guards.
-Flights were made to Columbia to pick up cocaine on a regular basis.
+Flights were made to Colombia to pick up cocaine on a regular basis.
 The cocaine would then be transferred to small personal-type aircraft that would transport it to drop points in the States.
 These aircraft would blend in with the high density low altitude weekend traffic between the Bahamas and the Florida coast.
 The Bahamian government did nothing to curtail this and other operations.

 In 1982 the Bahamian government, in response to pressure from the United States, began to crack down on this and other drug activities.
 The Norman Cay operation was shut down but the use of the Bahamas as a trans-shipment point for marijuana and cocaine continued unabated.
 The police forces of the Bahamas and the British-administered Turks and Caicos islands were ill-equipped to locate and stop the smugglers’ aircraft and small boats.
 An Agreement was entered into by the British, Bahamian and United States governments to cooperate and enhance the ability of the Bahamian government to interdict, prosecute and convict drug traffickers.
 In April, with little fanfare, OPBAT became operational.
 It was initiated by a contingent of the South Florida Task Force (SFTF), with the Drug Enforcement Agency (DEA) as the primary agency.
 The DEA provided two helicopters that transported Bahamian police detachments to the islands identified as air and boat trans-shipment sites.
 The agreement also gave U.S. interdiction forces the right to fly in the islands’ air space and patrol their contiguous waters.